rust-num/num/README.md

 # num

-Arbitrary sized numeric types for Rust.
+A collection of numeric types and traits for Rust.

+This includes new types for big integers, rationals, and complex numbers, new traits for generic programming on numeric properties like `Integer, and generic range iterators.

 [Documentation](http://rust-num.github.io/num)